 Only those students living within our traditional residence halls may paint their

-rooms.
-Apartment residents are not permitted to paint in their apartment.
-All roommates
+suites are not permitted to paint in their apartment.
+All roommates must agree to

-painting colors (Dark colors are not permitted).
+(Dark colors are not permitted).
 Apartments may not be painted.
-Residents
+Residents may contact

-may contact our office two weeks prior to the residence halls opening to set up a
+our office two weeks prior to the residence halls opening to set up a painting time,

-painting time, should he/she be interested.
-We will have a small window of dates/times
+should he/she be interested.
+We will have a small window of dates/times open for

-open for students who wish to paint their rooms prior to check ins.
-Students will
+students who wish to paint their rooms prior to check ins.
+Students will not be given

-not be given a key to paint but will be given access to his/her room for a short period
+a key to paint but will be given access to his/her room for a short period of time